nbtrieu/pro-README-maker/SampleREADME.md

 ## Usage

-skalfjdsafkdsjkflasd
+To use this application, answer the questions in the CLI.

 ## License

-Licensed under the APACHE 2.0 license.
+Licensed under the MIT license.

 ## Contributing

-There are many ways in which you can participate in this project. klfjksdlafdslfajdklsjfsljfdsjafdsfadsjfksdjfksdjfkdjfadsklf
+There are many ways in which you can participate in this project.
+Users can contribute by reporting bugs and submitting feature requests if any.

 ## Tests